 Introduction: In this article – in honor of Gold Star Mother’s Day this Sunday – Gena Philibert-Ortega searches old newspapers to learn about this special day.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 There are groups no one volunteers to be a member of because the price of membership is too high.
 One such organization is the American Gold Star Mothers – made up of mothers who have lost a son or daughter in the military service of their country.
 Gold Star Mother’s Day is observed in the U.S. on the last Sunday of September each year.
 This Sunday, 25 September 2016, American Gold Star Mothers will be honored by the President of the United States as has been done annually since 1936.